-Discussion
+Additional Discussion

-- Several changes to Inventory - addInstrument() not addGuitar() - "get(): Instrument" not "getGuitar(): Guitar" - two search methods, one for Guitars and one for Mandolins - Use of aggregation between Instrument and InstrumentSpec? - The book introduces aggregation in a slightly different way than I did in back in our "object fundamentals" lectures - From the book: "Aggregation is a special form of association, and means that one thing is made up (in part) of another thing.
+- Several changes to Inventory - addInstrument() not addGuitar() - "get(): Instrument" not "getGuitar(): Guitar" - Use of aggregation between Instrument and InstrumentSpec? - The book introduces aggregation in a slightly different way than I did in back in our "object fundamentals" lectures - From the book: "Aggregation is a special form of association, and means that one thing is made up (in part) of another thing.
 So Instrument is partly made up of InstrumentSpec." - This is compatible with my definition: here the association is telling you that one class contains another class.
 The latter class is considered a part of the former class.